Iran-110/nuxt-boilerplate/README.md

 ### Vuex
 + `vuex` is activated by an empty `index.js` file in the `store/` directory.
 (It's important for some features like `redirecting`)

+### API Endpoints
+For development and deployment, two local addresses `http://localhost:8000/api` and `http://localhost:8000/graphql` are configured as the default endpoints.

+To change these values you can use `.env` file.

 ## How to import?

 ```bash